CalumBeck/BSW-Data-Course/chapter1.md

 Pandas contains useful methods, here we will use its method for reading csv files.
 Which we do using `pd.read_csv()` which tells python to use the `read_csv()` method from `pandas` (which we labelled `pd`).

 In Python, variables can be used to label pieces of code or values so they can be used later.
-For example `x=5` assigns the value of `5` to the variable `x`.
+Variables can be assigned using `=`; For example `x = 5` assigns the value of `5` to the variable `x`.

 `@instructions`
 1) Use `pd.read_csv()` to tell Python to import a CSV file.

-2) We need to specify the filename of the file we want to read inside the brackets of the `read_csv()` method.
+2) We need to specify the filename we want to read inside the brackets of the `read_csv()` method.
    In this case the filename is  `mars_data`.

 3) Assign the code to a variable `df` (abbreviation of DataFrame)